seandewar/actually-doom.nvim/README.md

 ### Kitty graphics protocol

-Though optional, the game is best experienced in a terminal that implements the kitty graphics protocol with Unicode placeholder support.
+Though optional, for increased performance and visual clarity, the game is best experienced in a terminal that implements the kitty graphics protocol with support for Unicode placeholders.

 See `:h actually-doom-kitty` for details.
 (And `:h actually-doom-tmux` if using tmux)